okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/main/index.md

 1. Go to **Directory** > **People**, and then click **Add person**.
 1. Enter the credentials for your test user and select **I will set password**.
 1. Enter a password, and then click **Save**.
-1. Log out from the Admin Console and sign in with your new `@example.com` credentials.
+1. Sign out from the Admin Console and sign in with your new `@example.com` credentials.

 * If you use valid sign-in credentials, the **Employee number** field appears on the next screen.
 * If you enter an employee number in a valid format (4 digits), the update goes through.